WillieCubed/FirebaseUI-Android-Addons/README.md

     implementation 'com.craft.libraries:firebaseui-android-addons:1.0.0'
 }
 ```
-Note: using "compile" is deprecated in the latest version of Gradle build plugin.
-Use
+Note: using "compile" is deprecated in the latest version (3.0.0) of Gradle build plugin.

 ## Dependencies
 FirebaseUI Addons has the following transitive dependency on the Firebase SDK:
 ```
 firebaseui-android-addons
-  |--- com.firebaseui:firebase-ui-database:2.0.1
+  |--- com.firebaseui:firebase-ui-database:2.1.0
     |--- com.google.firebase:firebase-database:11.0.1

 ```